Michigander (band): History

-2014 to 2018
+2014–2018

 In 2015, Michigander began as Jason Singer began contacting college radio stations to play his music.
 He and his bandmates built a following by playing opening acts for better-known bands during local stops on their tours.
 Singer released his debut single as Michigander "Nineties" on April 29, 2016.
 The song gained traction on streaming services such as Spotify and Apple Music, culminating in additional singles Mexico and ATL.
 The momentum of these singles and the band's regular live performances caught the attention of local Detroit, Michigan Indie rock festival, Mo Pop, to which they performed at in July 2017, alongside artists like Foster the People and Alt-J.

 Michigander soon followed up these successes with an extended play Midland which was self-released in 2018.
 The project began touring around the United States in support of the extended play.

-2019 to present
+2019–2025

 Following up the success of the Midland extended play, Michigander released Where Do We Go From Here with C3 Records in 2019.
 The band has since maintained a busy schedule, landing slots at the 2021 Lollapalooza in Chicago, Illinois, in support of their extended play Everything Will Be Ok Eventually released in 2021, and Austin City Limits in 2023, in support of their extended play It Will Never Be The Same released that same year.
 The band completed a tour supporting Manchester Orchestra and Foxing in 2022, and embarked on a tour with Andrew McMahon in the fall of 2023.

+Self-titled album (2025)

 Michigander's self-titled debut full-length album was released on Feb.
 7, 2025.
+During this time the band went a tour called 'The Broadcast' that cover the US and UK.
+Several alternate versions of songs were released featuring JOSEPH, Ben Kweller, Taylor Goldsmith, and Andrew McMahon.
+This album cycle concluded with 'The Made In The Midwest' tour that included stops in; Lawerence, KS, Chicago, IL, Detroit, MI, Madison, WI, St Paul, MN, Cleveland, OH, and St Louis, MO.

+Over Before You Know It album (2026–present)

+On May 6, 2026, the band played a show at The Blue Room in Nashville, TN where they debuted the unreleased album live and in full.
+Later that week the first single "Freaking Out" was released.

+Shortly after, the album was announced via the band's social media.

+Over Before You Know It was released on July 31, 2026.